RealityMoez/openai-chatbot/README.md

 - `OpenAI API`

 # Demo
-To see the chatbot in action, please visit <a aria-label="GitHub" href="https://text-davinci.vercel.app" target="_blank" rel="noopener">this demo page</a>.
+To see the chatbot in action, please visit <a href="https://text-davinci.vercel.app" target="_blank">this demo page</a>.

 # Feedback
 If you have any feedback or suggestions, please open an issue or a pull request.